Reality Index

 The headline inflation rate

-What inflation has really been for the past 55 years.
+What inflation has really been.

 Reality Index 1980 → 2025